htrajan/ht-drawsteel/Bestiary/War Dog Pestilite.md

 - ★ 12–16: 5 poison damage; I2 [[Frightened|frightened]] (save ends)
 - ✸ 17+: 8 poison damage; I3 [[Frightened|frightened]] (save ends)

-Effect: The area is covered in a cloud of pestilence that lasts until the start of the pestilite’s next turn.
+Effect: The area is covered in a cloud of pestilence that lasts until the start of the pestilite's next turn.
 Any creature who enters the area for the first time in a round or starts their turn there takes 2 poison damage.

 **Posthumous Promotion**